College of American Pathologists

 It is the world's largest association composed exclusively of pathologists certified by the American Board of Pathology, and is widely considered the leader in laboratory quality assurance.
 The CAP is an advocate for high-quality and cost-effective medical care.
-The CAP currently inspects and accredits medical laboratories under authority from the Centers for Medicare & Medicaid Services (CMS).
+The CAP currently inspects and accredits medical laboratories under authority from the Centers for Medicare & Medicaid Services.
 Their standards have been called "the toughest and most exacting in the medical business."
 The CAP provides resources and guidance to laboratories seeking accreditation in programs for biorepositories, genomics, ISO 15189, and more.
 In November 2008, Piedmont Medical Laboratory of Winchester, Virginia became the first laboratory in the United States to be officially accredited under ISO 15189.

 The CAP provides accreditation and proficiency testing to medical laboratories through its laboratory quality solutions programs.
 Early versions of proficiency testing—known as surveys—which laboratories use to help test and ensure accuracy, were first initiated in 1949.
-Laboratories first began receiving CAP accreditation in 1964, and the organization was later given authority to accredit medical laboratories as a result of the Clinical Laboratory Improvement Amendments (CLIA) of 1988.
+Laboratories first began receiving CAP accreditation in 1964, and the organization was later given authority to accredit medical laboratories as a result of the Clinical Laboratory Improvement Amendments of 1988.

 The CAP publishes checklists containing requirements pertaining to the performance of laboratory tests.
 The All Common Checklist (COM) contains a core set of requirements that apply to all areas performing laboratory tests and procedures.

 Some requirements exist in both the COM checklist and in a discipline-specific checklist, but with a different checklist note that has a more specific requirement.
 In these situations, the discipline-specific requirement takes precedence over the COM requirement.

 The COM checklist also describes the requirements for analytical validation/verification of the method performance specifications (i.e.